-West Virginia courts encourage parents to work together to agree on a custody and visitation schedule before asking the judge to make an order.
+West Virginia courts encourage parents to work together to agree on a custody and visitation schedule before asking the judge to make an order – sometimes called a West Virginia parenting plan.
 The court is more likely to accept a proposed parenting plan if it shows that the child will have significant contact with both parents, if it provides a method for resolving parenting disputes, and if it accounts for the child's school, religious, and extracurricular activities.

 Parents should decide which parent the child will be with during the school week, on weekends, and holidays.
 Examples of visitation schedules include alternate weekends and midweek visits with the noncustodial parent (parent who doesn’t have primary parenting time), alternating weeks with each parent, or spending the first part of the week with one parent and the second part with the other parent.

 Setting out a holiday visitation schedule is also important for the child's stability so the child will know what to expect from week to week and month to month.
 For example, the child may be with one parent on Halloween and Christmas in odd years, and with the other parent on Halloween and Christmas in even years.
 Whatever the parents or judge decides, it should represent a schedule that’s in the best interests of the child.

 You may be wondering how to get full custody in West Virginia.
 The answer to that question will depend on your family’s unique circumstances.
 A child’s best interests are at the center of any custody decision.
 A judge will evaluate a family’s overall circumstances to create an order best suited to the child’s needs.
 Specifically a judge may examine: